spiral/docs/docs/en/component/exceptions.md

 ### Available Reporters

-The `Spiral\Exceptions\Reporter\SnapshotterReporter` and `Spiral\Exceptions\Reporter\LoggerReporter` reporters
-are available out of the box.
+The `Spiral\Exceptions\Reporter\LoggerReporter` reporter are available out of the box.

-#### SnapshotterReporter

-This reporter adds the ability to create and save a `snapshot` from an exception.
-For this feature, the `Spiral\Snapshots\SnapshotterInterface` implementation must be registered in the application container.

-By default, in the [application bundle](https://github.com/spiral/app) already registered bootloader `Spiral\Bootloader\SnapshotsBootloader` with a binding implementation of this interface.
+Additionally, the Spiral Framework provides a `Spiral\Exceptions\Reporter\FileReporter` reporter that isn't part of the `Exceptions` component but is available by default in the application.

 #### LoggerReporter

 This reporter adds the ability to log an exception using a logger registered in the application.
 Logger reporter enabled by default in the application bundle.

+#### FileReporter

+This reporter adds the ability to create and save a `snapshot` from an exception.
+For this feature, the `Spiral\Snapshots\SnapshotterInterface` implementation must be registered in the application container.

+In the [application bundle](https://github.com/spiral/app) this reporter enabled by default.

 ### Adding a Reporter